Abbasid conquest of Ifriqiya: Aftermath

-Kharajite uprisings against the Abbasid authority
+Kharijite uprisings against the Abbasid authority

 When al-Mansur directed his attention toward North Africa, he discovered the region engulfed in widespread uprisings led by Kharijite and Berber forces.
-In response, he dispatched Yazid ibn Hatim al-Muhallabi with an army of 50,000 soldiers in 154 AH/771 AD.
-Military campaigns against the Kharijite insurgents continued for over a year until 155 AH (March 772 AD), at which point Yazid al-Muhallabi achieved a decisive victory over the rebel forces, successfully occupied Kairouan, and reestablished governmental control throughout the territory.
+In response, he dispatched Yazid ibn Hatim al-Muhallabi with an army of 60,000 soldiers from Syria, Iraq, and Khurasan in 771.
+Military campaigns against the Kharijite insurgents continued for over a year until March 772, at which point Yazid al-Muhallabi achieved a decisive victory over the rebel forces, successfully occupied Kairouan, and reestablished governmental control throughout the territory, subsequently establishing the Muhallabid dynasty.

 After 800, the Abbasids only held nominal authority in Ifriqiya, as the wilayah (province) became an autonomous principality ruled by the Arab dynasty of the Aghlabids until 909.